Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 | Agent 4    | 2     | Busy    |
 ```

+Common conditions:

+- The limit is 2 conversations per agent.
+- 4 conversations are created.
+- Automatic Conversation Reassignment is activated.
+- Automatic Conversation Assignment is activated.

 **Example 1**

-Condition:
+Additional conditions:

-- Allows conversation assignments for busy agents to be deactivated.
+- Auto Assign Conversations to a Busy Agent is deactivated.
-- 4 conversations are created.

 Result: all conversations will be unassigned.

 **Example 2**

-Condition:

-- Automatic Conversation Reassignment is activated.
+Additional conditions:

+- Auto Assign Conversations to a Busy Agent is deactivated.
-- Agent 1 has changed the status to Online.
+- Agent 1 has changed the status to `Online`.
-- 4 conversations are created.

-Result: When Agent 1 goes back online, two conversations will be assigned to an agent, and two conversations will remain unassigned.
+Result: When Agent 1 returns online, two conversations will be assigned to an agent, and two conversations will remain unassigned.

 **Example 3**

-Condition:

-- Automatic Conversation Reassignment is activated.
+Additional conditions:

-- Allows conversation assignments for busy agents to be activated.
+- Auto Assign Conversations to a Busy Agent is activated.
-- 4 conversations are created.

-Result: The first two conversations will be assigned to Agent 4, and the two will remain unassigned.
+Result: The first two conversations will be assigned to Agent 4, and the next two remain unassigned.

 ### Scenario 4